 An example of the underlying assumptions and concerns about models is provided by a microsimulation modeling effort that examined the comparative effectiveness of 35 screening strategies, which varied by start and stop ages, screening intervals, and thresholds for biopsy referral.
 The CISNET model assumes prostate cancer progression from onset to metastasis to clinical diagnosis in the absence of screening, with risks of events indicated by PSA levels.
 Event rates through the progression states are identified by matching model incidence to observed incidence, although it is not clear that the rates so identified are unique.
 Survival depends on stage at diagnosis, and screening is assumed to identify some cancers at an earlier stage than without screening, leading to a reduction in mortality.
 This stage-shift model is virtually guaranteed to produce a benefit of screening.

 While awaiting results of current studies, physicians and men (and their partners) are faced with the dilemma of whether to recommend or request a screening test.
-A qualitative study undertaken on focus groups of men, physician experts, and couples with screened and unscreened men has explored types of information that may help inform a man making a decision regarding PSA screening.
-At a minimum, men should be informed about the possibility that false-positive or false-negative test results can occur, that it is not known whether regular screening will reduce the number of deaths from prostate cancer, and that among experts, the recommendation to screen is controversial.[121,122]
+A qualitative study undertaken on focus groups of men, physician experts, and couples with screened and unscreened men has explored types of information that may help inform a man making a decision regarding prostate-specific antigen screening.
+At a minimum, men should be informed about the possibility that false-positive or false-negative test results can occur, that it is not known whether regular screening will reduce the number of deaths from prostate cancer, and that among experts, the recommendation to screen is controversial.[2,3]

 Screening increases detection of indolent, unsuspected, and asymptomatic prostate cancer.
 Any potential benefits derived from screening asymptomatic men need to be weighed against the harms of screening and diagnostic procedures and treatments for prostate cancer.
 These harms are particularly burdensome to men with false-positive screening results and men who are unnecessarily treated because of overdiagnosis.